Tining123/DemonMarket/README.md

 + OP: The tax beneficiary.
 If you don't want to use it, just leave it blank.
 + BasicProperty: The average balance of single player in mathematical expectation.
 + Round: Enable and make the numbers approximate(shorter and easier to read)
++ enable-demon-tax: Enable progressive tax rate, the most basic function of this plugin
 + Fitler: For SlimeFun Plugin.
 Enable this option to block any items with lore being sold.
 Attention, this might cause the NBT support disable
 + disable-pay: Enable this option to prevent user from paying others by using ess or others plugin.
 + disable-pay-list: Set the paying command you want to block.